TheTallJerry/CSC494/README.md

 ```
 with `Client` being imported from `pg`.

-If you'd like to connect to the elephantSQL database instead, the configs are in project secrets, and you can also ask Jerry.
+If you'd like to connect to the ElephantSQL database instead, the configs are in project secrets, and you can also ask Jerry.